 Our firm commitment to education, and the breadth of our Departmental, Health System, and University resources, allow us to offer our residents, fellows and medical students nearly limitless choices and opportunities to precisely tailor their experiences to their own individual interests and for their own future plans.

 The goal of our Residency Program is to offer outstanding and balanced training that prepares our graduates to assume leadership positions in pediatrics.
 Our faculty in the Department of Pediatrics is comprised of world leaders in the care of children as well as in pediatric education, pediatric health services and research.
 We train our graduates to become leaders by ensuring that their residency experience includes training in teaching, advocacy, health services, evidence-based medicine, cultural competence and ethics.
 Opportunities are available for those who wish a more thorough grounding in research, and a new advocacy elective gives interested residents hands-on and in-depth experience with policy development and the legislative process.
 After graduation, our residents are successful in all career paths.

 We are fortunate to recruit extraordinary residents to train with us at the University of Michigan.
 Here, they find a caring and supportive environment where teaching and learning are the highest priority.

 The Department coordinates and administers two interdisciplinary residency programs

 There is a broad consensus that there is a nation-wide shortage of pediatric sub-specialists.
-To meet this demand and to train future leaders, the Department sponsors Fellowship Programs in 15 different areas.
+To meet this demand and to train future leaders, the Department sponsors Fellowship Programs in more than 15 different areas.
 These programs offer a foundation of excellent clinical training with many unique experiences for fellows.
 Research opportunities abound and range from basic science to health services research.